sneakylizard123-4/nRF24/README.md

 ## Custom Features

-- nRF24L01P+ 2.4GHz transceiver, QFN-20
+- nRF24L01P+ 2.4GHz transceiver
-- RFX2401C external PA/LNA on the TXRX line for roughly +20dBm in TX and LNA gain in RX
+- RFX2401C external PA/LNA for roughly +20dBm in TX and LNA gain in RX
-- Discrete LC balun + harmonic filter: differential ANT1/ANT2 to a single 50 ohm line
+- Discrete LC balun + harmonic filter
 - LC match and DC block from the PA/LNA out to the SMA jack (0.3-2.4nH family, 1.5pF caps)
 - SMA jack (Amphenol 901-143) for a real whip or panel antenna
 - 16MHz crystal with matched load caps and bias resistor
-- PA supply (VDD_PA) decoupled separately from the digital rail
+- PA supply decoupled separately from the digital rail
 - TLV75733 LDO: feed the header 3.3V or 5V and the board regulates itself
 - 1x08 2.54mm header for drop-in SPI control from any MCU
 - 2x M3 mounting holes

 ## How It Works

-The host MCU talks SPI over the header.
-The nRF24L01P+ differential PA outputs (ANT1/ANT2) go through the LC balun and harmonic filter to become a single 50 ohm line, which lands on the RFX2401C PA/LNA.
-The PA amplifies it and sends it through an LC match and DC block onto the SMA jack.
+- The host MCU talks SPI over the header.
+- The nRF24L01P+ differential PA outputs go through the LC balun and harmonic filter to become a single 50 ohm line which lands on the RFX2401C PA/LNA.
+- The PA amplifies it and sends it through an LC match and DC block onto the SMA jack.
 In the other direction the LNA boosts received signals back down the same line.

 The 16MHz crystal clocks the radio; a 1M bias resistor plus 22pF load caps set the oscillator up.

 ### Power Tree